gaetanserre/Stochastic-Global-Optimization/optims/CMA-ES_notes/notes.typ

 is a global and black-box optimization algorithm.
 It is a randomized black-box search algorithm as it samples evaluation points from a distribution conditionned with the previous parameters.
-This kind of algorithm is detailed in Figure @black-box-search.
+This kind of algorithm is detailed in @black-box-search.
 CMA-ES uses a multivariate Gaussian as the sampling distribution $cal(N)(m, C)$.
 The authors made this choice as, given the variances and covariances between components, the normal distribution has the largest entropy in $RR^d$.